Wedding cake display ideas: 7 tips to choose your wedding table set up

 Your wedding cake isn’t just functional: it’s also part of the styling.
 Sure, you (probably) won’t be cutting up and eating your flowers in quite the same way, but it’s still part of the aesthetic display!
 With that in mind, don’t be afraid to tell the venue exactly where you want the cake going.
 It’s your wedding and you want your wedding cake to be enjoyed by everyone!

-Zahra and Phillip cutting their cake in the beautiful galleried archway at 10 – 11 Carlton Terrace
+Bridal couple cutting their lilac sugar flower wedding cake in the gold room at 10 - 11 Carlton House Terrace

 You can read all about Zahra and Phillip’s stunning London wedding at Carlton House Terrace here.